Bachelor of Science (Criminology and Psychology)

-Gain specialist skills in the disciplines of psychology and criminology with this unique course that also features an accredited psychology degree.
+Gain specialist skills in psychology and criminology with this unique course that also features an accredited psychology degree.

 You will develop a broad knowledge of criminology and psychology and their application, including theoretical perspectives and an appreciation of the social and cultural contexts of criminological and psychological research and professional practice.

-If you complete the course with a GPA of 5.5 or above in your level 2 and level 3 Psychology units you may be eligible for a place in our Bachelor of Psychological Science (Honours) course, which will prepare you for conditional registration as psychologists in Australia, as well as for coursework and/or research higher degree studies in psychology
+If you complete the course with a GPA of 5.5 or above in your level 2 and level 3 Psychology units, you may be eligible for a place in our Bachelor of Psychological Science (Honours) course, which will prepare you for conditional registration as a psychologist in Australia, as well as for coursework and/or research higher degree studies in psychology

 The Bachelor of Science (Criminology and Psychology) prepares graduates for a career in criminal justice, police, customs, correction services and other law enforcement and regulatory agencies.